Meet-Vyas-Dev/interpython_hpc/_episodes/24-resource-optimization.md

 ---
 ## Types of Jobs and Resources

+When you run work on an HPC cluster, your job’s **type** determines how it will be scheduled and what resources it will use.
+Broadly, jobs fall into three categories:

+- **Serial jobs**
+  These use a single CPU core (or sometimes a single thread) to run all calculations.
+They don’t require communication between multiple processes.
+They’re ideal for workloads like simple data analysis, single-threaded simulations, or testing code.

+- **Parallel jobs**
+  These use multiple CPU cores — sometimes across multiple nodes — to run tasks simultaneously.
+Parallel jobs often use MPI (Message Passing Interface) or OpenMP explained in the previous section to coordinate work.
+They’re suited for large-scale simulations or computations that can be split into many parts running at once.

+- **GPU jobs**
+  These use Graphics Processing Units to accelerate certain types of workloads, especially those involving heavy numerical computation like deep learning, image processing, or large matrix operations.
+GPU jobs often also use CPU cores for parts of the workflow.

+Once you know your job type, you can select the correct **SLURM partition** (queue) and request the right resources:

 | Job Type   | SLURM Partition | Key SLURM Options              | Example Use Case            |
 |------------|------------------|-------------------------------|-----------------------------|
 | Serial     | `serial`         | `--partition`, no MPI         | Single-thread tensor calc   |